PerziThomas/DA_Perzi_Ambrosch/source/User Interface and User Experience.md

 [comment]: <> (This is a list made when we started working, maybe it should be updated to include all current functionality)

+[TODO: use case diagram of updated features/use cases]

 ## Mockup
 Lorem Ipsum